-Big Four Ice Caves Trail is a 2.4 mile heavily trafficked out and back trail located near Granite Falls, WA that features a waterfall and is good for all skill levels.
+Big Four Ice Caves Trail is a 2.4 mile heavily trafficked out and back trail located near Granite Falls, Washington that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash